 I love how all the fresh ingredients come together.
 After a few hours in the refrigerator, the flavors play together nicely.

-Adding some slices of blanched, sliced Sunshine Sweet Corn for garnish ensures that everyone get some of the action.
+Adding some slices of blanched, sliced sweet corn for garnish ensures that everyone gets some of the action.

 My serving suggestions: